-Procedure
+I. Procedure

 Complete registration instructions are included in the Athena online student registration system and The University of Georgia Schedule of Classes for each semester.
-All currently enrolled students are urged to preregister.
+All currently enrolled students are strongly encouraged to preregister.
 The basic registration procedures are described in Athena, and important deadlines for each semester are listed.
 New students registering for the first time should obtain necessary registration information from the Major Professor and Graduate Coordinator.
 Schedule changes (Drop/Add) can only be made during the first week of classes (check Athena for the exact dates).
 The student must obtain the approval of the Major Professor so that changes are in accordance with the formal Program of Study.

+II.
 Course Load Limitations

 A graduate student using University facilities and/or staff time must register for a minimum of 3 hours of credit each semester.
-A plant pathology M.S. or Ph.D. student on an assistantship must register for a minimum of 18 credit hours for each semester they are on assistantship.
+A plant pathology M.S. or Ph.D. student on an assistantship must register for a minimum of 18 credit hours for each semester (including the summer) they are on assistantship.
 The maximum course load for any graduate student is 18 credit hours.

+III.
 Registration During Final Semester

 The Graduate School requires that students must be registered during the semester in which they complete all degree requirements.
 The requirement is for at least 3 semester hours for students not on an assistantship and 18 hours for plant pathology M.S. and Ph.D. students on assistantships.
-However, M.P.P.P.M. students who are not on an assistantship may register for 1 credit hour (PATH 6130) if the internship is their final degree requirement.
-Once degree requirements have been completed (i.e., final version of the thesis/dissertation approved and submitted to the Graduate School, defense passed, exit seminar given), no further registration is required, even if the official graduation date is in a following semester.